Citi Premier Application Plan

 Don’t you just love it when a plan comes together?
 You plan everything out, line everything up and it all plays out to perfection.
 It really is a thing of beauty.
 Well, let me tell you, this isn’t that.
-Don’t get me wrong, I had the perfect plan and everything was going swimmingly…until Citi got in the way.
-Here is how they threw a wrench in my perfectly hatched Citi Premier application plan.
+Don’t get me wrong, I had the perfect plan and everything was going swimmingly…until Citi threw a wrench into my Citi Premier application plan.

 Citi Premier Application Rules

 A few weeks ago I shared some new verbiage that Citi added to some of their Citi Premier applications.
 I noticed it when I was getting ready to apply for my new Premier card, but those new terms don’t really change things for me.
 Instead, I want to focus on Citi’s application rules that required me to have a Citi Premier application plan in the first place.

 We have the following terms listed for Citi in our guide with every bank’s application rules:

 Citi has multiple cards that earn their ThankYou Points.
 That’s considered one family.
 If you open the Citi Premier in this family, you are not eligible for other welcome offers in this family for 24 months.
 If you close this card or change it to something else, the 24 month clock starts counting from 0.
 I will say product changes from one product to another are very YMMV on whether or not it restarts the clock.
 It is believed that if the account number stays the same that it does not restart the clock.

 This is a unique rule when you compare it to other banks.
 Other banks, like Chase, have their own “family of card” rules so that part isn’t all that unique.
 The fact that Citi’s terms include opening or closing an account is what makes things more cumbersome.
 It is because of that rule that I needed to plan for my Citi Premier application in the first place.

 My Citi Premier Application Plan